 - Preheat oven to 350°F.

-- Let sit for 3-4 minutes so egg mixture can soak into the bread (or refrigerate overnight covered with foil if preferred).
-You can give the bread slices a flip and let soak for another few minutes.
+- Let rest for at least 30-60 minutes so the bread can soak everything up.
 It’s OK if there is egg/milk mixture in the bottom of the skillet.
 It will continue to soak into the bread as it bakes.

 - Bake for 40-45 minutes.
 The tops of the bread slices should be just crispy.
-Top with powdered sugar and serve immediately.
+Top with powdered sugar, blueberries, and drizzle all over with maple syrup.
+Serve immediately.

 This can be made and soaked overnight if you prefer.
 Fully prepare and place the skillet in the refrigerator and cover with aluminum foil.
 Let sit for 15-20 minutes on the counter before baking to come up to room temp.
 Bake for 45 minutes or until top is golden and slightly crispy.